 - Actions Needed: Using herbicide, fire, and mechanical methods to restore native prairie; planting/seeding native prairie species.

 - Threat: Forest encroachment due to long-term fire suppression has reduced amount and quality of habitat.
 Hostplant is a grass, and species utilizes open meadows.

 - Action Needed: Remove invading trees and shrubs.

 - Resource information collection needs

-- Threat: Knowledge of current distribution and site status in southern Cascades is incomplete.
+- Threat: Knowledge of current distribution and site status in the southern Cascade Mountains is incomplete.

 - Threat: High likelihood south Sound and Cascades populations are distinct species.

 - Action Needed: Genetic study to evaluate difference between south Puget Sound and Cascades populations.

 - Threat: Species is vulnerable in south Puget Sound to cool, wet spring weather; in the Cascades, to warm winters with low snowpack.